-Network emulation mode to use on this card.
+Network emulation mode to use.
 See Networking for more information on these.

 - None: disable networking. - PCap: connects directly to a host network adapter.
 Similar to the Bridge mode on other emulators and virtualizers. - SLiRP: creates a private network with a virtual router.
 Similar to the NAT mode on other emulators and virtualizers.